rust-lang/rfcs/text/0000-promote-aarch64-unknown-linux-gnu-to-tier1.md

 - Evidence what has been done.

-- On the basis of that evidence propose that the proceeedings to promote the aarch64-unknown-linux-gnu target to the Tier-1 category may please be kickstarted.
+- On the basis of that evidence propose that the proceedings to promote the aarch64-unknown-linux-gnu target to the Tier-1 category may please be kickstarted.

 - Culminate in the actual promotion of the aarch64-unknown-linux-gnu target to Tier-1, including any and all of the relevant processes and actions as appropriate.